-The current fare for a round-trip is $155 per person, with reduced fares offered for children and seniors.
-If you book at least 8 days in advance, you will receive a substantial discount ($129 currently), but the fare will be non-refundable (if you, or Key West Express, needs to cancel the trip, you’ll receive a credit for a future trip).
+The current fare for a round-trip is $172 per person, with reduced fares offered for children and seniors.
+If you book at least 8 days in advance, you will receive a substantial discount but the fare will be non-refundable (if you, or Key West Express, needs to cancel the trip, you’ll receive a credit for a future trip).
 Call or check the website for discount details.

 Beer wine and mixed drinks are also available at the bar and again this is cash only.
 If you prefer, you may bring your own breakfast/dinner on board with you.

-On-Board the Key West Ferry
+On Board the Key West Ferry

 The ride on the Big Cat catamaran is very smooth and the interior is very comfortable.
 Inside seating is set up primarily with seats on either side of a table.

 During the 3-1/2 hour excursion, you’ll see passengers sleeping, playing cards, reading, watching one of the several plasma TV’s, eating and drinking

-The Conch Tour Train.
 The Conch Tour Train is very popular, but I prefer the Old Town Trolley, which costs about the same and includes “on/off” privileges.
 It’s very helpful for first time visitors to learn the layout of Key West and identify places of interests for a future visit.